MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Quickstarts/SAM-Partners.md

 1. Upload an encrypted CIDC into the IAM Cloud and complete an [Established Deployment Position (EDP)](../Tutorials/SAM-Partners/EDP.md).
 1. *(Optional step)* Complete an [ELP yourself](../Tutorials/SAM-Partners/ELP.md) or use the [Microsoft's ELP Service](../Tutorials/SAM-Partners/ELPS.md).
 1. *(Optional step)* Use CIDC to gain Value reporting from integrated offerings.
+1. Make sure you also check the [**IAM support team and community platforms**](../Sup_Comm.md) section in order to know how to reach out for support in case you run into issues when following the readiness procedures outlined into this platform.